Free Trial VS Paid Trial: When to Switch Your Model [Ahrefs & Surfer SEO Case Study]

 Paid trials work best in the Surfer and Ahrefs case studies mentioned above.
 You are already profitable, have a free user abuse problem, and are ready to try something new to reach that next growth stage.

-When should you have paid trial vs free trial?
+When should you have paid trial vs a free trial?

 - When you have already found product-market fit, gained some traction, and users land on your homepage already knowing the value you offer.